 2. Deferred Payment Plans.

 Payment plans are available for courses lasting eight weeks or more.
-Short-term courses of up to five weeks in length must be paid in full two weeks prior to the start of the term.
+Short-term courses of up to five weeks in length must be paid in full one week (Term based programs) or two weeks (Semester based programs) prior to the start of the term.
 All deferred payment plans require the completion of an agreement.
 If the student is under 18 years of age, a cosigner is required on the agreement.

 All deferred payment plans require the payment of a fee at the time of registration or at the initiation of the monthly payment contract.
 The fee is based on the program in which the student is enrolled, as follows: